-With only four films to his credit (Metropolitan, Barcelona, The Last Days of Disco and Damsels in Distress) and all of them in the same milieu (upper class young people in comedies of manners), Whit Stillman is overlooked in discussions about the great American filmmakers who are still working.
-Stillman has written and directed all four of his films, and all have been critically acclaimed, but his is a thin resume’.
+With only five films to his credit (Metropolitan, Barcelona, The Last Days of Disco, Damsels in Distress, Love & Friendship) and all but one of them in the same milieu (upper class young people in comedies of manners), Whit Stillman is overlooked in discussions of great American filmmakers who are still working.
+This despite the fact that Stillman has written and directed all five of his films, and all have been critically acclaimed.

 Barcelona, Stillman’s second picture, reprises two actors from Metropolitan as different characters.
-Taylor Nichols plays Ted, a neurotic salesman in late 80s Barcelona.
+Taylor Nichols plays Ted, a neurotic salesman in 1980s Barcelona.
 Chris Eigeman plays his cousin, Fred, a naval officer and freeloader sent ahead of the Sixth Fleet in the midst of a wave of anti-Americanism.
-Both negotiate their acrimonious relationship, borne of childhood injuries inflicted by Eigeman, a truly obnoxious sort who, as a visitor, begins to stink after a day (unlike, as Nichols observes, the fish who takes three).
+Both negotiate their acrimonious relationship, borne of childhood injuries inflicted by Eigeman, a truly obnoxious sort who as a visitor begins to stink after a day (unlike, as Nichols observes, the fish who takes three).
 They discuss religion, women, anti-Americanism, sales, history and shaving, all the while falling in and out and in love with various Catalan women.

 Nobody writes quite like Stillman.
 His dialogue is distinct and erudite, but his characters have such a surface forthrightness that what could seem contrived comes out as wholly honest and fresh.
 Stillman is particularly impressive in presenting a funny, incisive culture clash between the mildly ugly Americans and the bemused, mildly antagonistic Spanish.
 Both treat each other as curious and even hostile interactions over politics are amusing and revealing.